neos/neos-development-collection/README.md

     ```

-4. create necessary tables using `./flow doctrine:migrate`
+7. create necessary tables using `./flow doctrine:migrate`

-5. create events from your (legacy) NodeData by running `./flow contentrepositorymigrate:run` - this also populates the projection
+8. create events from your (legacy) NodeData by running `./flow contentrepositorymigrate:run` - this also populates the projection.

+   NOTE: The output of this command is still a little weird; showing lots of var_dumps.
+When this command does
+         not show a fatal error, it ran through successfully.

-6. Do a manual UI rebuild due to https://github.com/neos/neos-ui/pull/2178 currently needed:
+9. Do a manual UI rebuild due to https://github.com/neos/neos-ui/pull/2178 currently needed:

     ```
     cd Packages/Application/Neos.Neos.Ui